British Indian Army: First World War

 Prior to the outbreak of the First World War, the strength of the British Indian Army was 215,000.
 Either in 1914 or before, a ninth division had been formed, the 9th (Secunderabad) Division.
 By November 1918, the Indian Army rose in size to 573,000 men.

 Before the war, the Indian government had decided that India could afford to provide two infantry divisions and a cavalry brigade in the event of a European war.
-140,000 soldiers saw active service on the Western Front in France and Belgium – 90,000 in the front-line Indian Corps, and some 50,000 in auxiliary battalions.
+Some 140,000 soldiers saw active service on the Western Front in France and Belgium – 90,000 in the front-line Indian Corps, and some 50,000 in auxiliary battalions.
 They felt that any more would jeopardise national security.
 More than four divisions were eventually sent as Indian Expeditionary Force A formed the Indian Corps and the Indian Cavalry Corps that arrived on the Western Front in 1914.
 The high number of officer casualties the corps suffered early on had an effect on its later performance.
 British officers that understood the language, customs, and psychology of their men could not be quickly replaced, and the alien environment of the Western Front had some effect on the soldiers.
 However, the feared unrest in India never happened, and while the Indian Corps was transferred to the Middle East in 1915 India provided many more divisions for active service during the course of the war.
 Indians' first engagement was on the Western Front within a month of the start of the war, at the First Battle of Ypres.
-Here, the Garhwal Rifles were involved in the war's first trench raid on 9–10 November 1914 and Khudadad Khan became the first Indian to win a Victoria Cross.
-After a year of front-line duty, sickness and casualties had reduced the Indian Corps to the point where it had to be withdrawn.
+In October/November 1914, the Baluchis of the 129th Duke of Connaught's Own, the first Indian contingent to be in contact with Germans at Hollebeke (and the only to inscribe 'Ypres 1914'), the sepoy Khudadad Khan maintaining the position until gravely wounded became the first Indian to win a Victoria Cross (Indians were eligible from 1911).
+In November, after a retreat, a scout section of the 1st Battalion 39th Garhwal Rifles under the leadership of Naik Darwan Singh Negi, then badly injured, reinvested lost trenches.
+For his gallantry he received the second VC.